High Performance Computing — HPC

 Shared high performance computing resources for Columbia researchers.

-Also known as HPC and Shared HPC.
+Also known as HPCShared HPC, and SRCPAC HPC.

 CUIT’s High Performance Computing service provides a cluster of computing resources that power transactions across numerous research groups and departments at the University, as well as additional projects and initiatives as demand and resources allow.
 The Shared Research Computing Policy Advisory Committee (SRCPAC) oversees the operation of existing HPC clusters through faculty-led subcommittees.

-Current HPC Clusters
+Current High Performance Computing Clusters

 Insomnia Shared HPC Cluster